bragewizard/master/paper/thesis.typ

 == NEW APPROACHES

+So with the knowledge of the established art and some concepts from neuroscince we can begin to explore new approaches.
 Surrogate Gradients: A popular approach involves using a "surrogate" function during the backward pass of training.
-While the forward pass uses the discontinuous spike generation, the backward pass replaces the step function's derivative with a smooth, differentiable approximation (e.g., a fast sigmoid or a clipped linear function) (Neftci et al., 2019; Zenke & Ganguli, 2018).
+While the forward pass uses the discontinuous spike generation, the backward pass replaces the step function's derivative with a smooth, differentiable approximation (e.g., a fast sigmoid or a clipped linear function).
 This allows backpropagation-like algorithms (often termed "spatio-temporal backpropagation" or similar) to estimate gradients and train deep SNNs, albeit with approximations.

+=== ENCODING

+=== NETWORK

+=== LEARNING

 Bio-Inspired Local Learning Rules: Drawing inspiration from neuroscience, researchers explore learning rules based on local activity, such as Spike-Timing-Dependent Plasticity (STDP).
 STDP